PerttuHamalainen/GameAnalysis/readme.md

 **Course contents:**

 The course is designed for a 6-week period, with approximately 5 or 6 hours of contact teaching per week.
+The course consists of lectures, exercises, and a [final assignment](lectures/final_assignment_instructions.pdf).

-* Week 1: Game analysis and research intro
+* Week 1: Game analysis and research intro.
+[Lecture slides](lectures/Intro_to_game_analysis_and_research.pdf)
 * Week 2: Game design math, balancing, analytics.
 We will heavily utilize Colab notebooks (see below).
+Lecture slides: [Part 1](lectures/Game_design_math_part1.pdf), [Part 2](lectures/Game_design_math_part2.pdf), See below for exercises.
 * Week 3: Psychology of game design: Behavioral game design, behavioral economics, monetization
 * Week 4: Psychology of game design: Intrinsic motivation, emotion
 * Week 5: Understanding the human body: Motor learning and performance for action game design, movement-based games.
 We usually conclude with a visit to [Valo Motion](https://valomotion.com) or Hoplop Pasila where Valo's climbing and trampoline games can be experienced.